-- (g) Failing to return telephone calls, letters and other communications promptly and in sufficient detail and failure to respond to enquiries without undue delay. - (h) Failing to provide proper service to new house purchasers who may assume an insurance policy from the builder, including failing to provide an explanation and review of the coverages being provided and advising that the policy can be rejected by the purchaser in favour of coverage from another broker. - (i) Failing to advise clients as to appropriate insurance, thereby leaving unreasonable gaps in the client's coverage. - (j) Failing to meet deadlines to the prejudice of a client, including missing deadlines for insurance to be affected, recommendations to be implemented and similar important transactions to be completed. - (k) Failing to provide point of sale commission disclosure (see Point of Sale Commission Protocol).
+- (g) Failing to return telephone calls, letters and other communications promptly and in sufficient detail and failure to respond to enquiries without undue delay. - (h) Failing to provide proper service to new house purchasers who may assume an insurance policy from the builder, including failing to provide an explanation and review of the coverages being provided and advising that the policy can be rejected by the purchaser in favour of coverage from another broker. - (i) Failing to advise clients as to appropriate insurance, thereby leaving unreasonable gaps in the client's coverage. - (j) Failing to meet deadlines to the prejudice of a client, including missing deadlines for insurance to be affected, recommendations to be implemented and similar important transactions to be completed. - (k) Failing to provide commission disclosure (see Commissions Disclosure Protocol).